About Albany Creek Physiotherapy

 He is active within the broader physiotherapy community being on the Australian Physiotherapy Association branch council and the Physiotherapy Business Committee of Queensland.

 Scott believes in giving back to the community and was responsible for initiating a generous sponsorship deal with the Moreton Bay United and Ace Football clubs.He has a keen interest in mountain bike riding and helps out with the local trail care crew at Bunyaville State Forest

 Julie studied at Griffith University gaining a Bachelor of Exercise Science in 2001, and a Masters of Physiotherapy in 2004.
 Since graduating she has predominantly worked in private practice, but also has experience working in hospitals, with sporting teams, in nursing homes, and in corporate settings.

-Jenny is a mother of two and graduated with a Bachelor of Science (Hons) in Physiotherapy from The University of Birmingham, UK in 2001.
-Jenny provides a specialist continence and women's health physiotherapy service at Albany Creek Physiotherapy.
+Jenny is a mother of two and provides a specialist pelvic health physiotherapy service at Albany Creek Physiotherapy Clinic.